santomet/PB173hw1/README.md

-# PB173hw1
-(early university project)
+# Example of dynamic lib using in C
-Simple example of handling dynamic libraries in C
+(early university project for PB173, linux group, FI MUNI) Simple example of handling dynamic libraries.
+Simple examples are more time effective than documentation...
+Enjoy!